xpopel22/exercise_02/README.md

 ### Task 4
 Practice working with regular expressions:
-1. Create a list of names, e.g.:
+ * Create a list of names, e.g.:
     ```R
     names_list <-  c("anna", "jana", "kamil", "norbert", "pavel", "petr", "stanislav", "zuzana")
     ```
-2. Search for name `jana`:
+ * Search for name `jana`:
     ```R
     grep("jana", names_list, perl = TRUE)
     ```
-3. Search for all names containing letter `n` at least once:
+ * Search for all names containing letter `n` at least once:
     ```R
     grep("n+", names_list, perl = TRUE)
     ```
-4. Search for all names containing letters `nn`:
+ * Search for all names containing letters `nn`:
     ```R
     grep("n{2}", names_list, perl = TRUE)
     ```
-5. Search for all names starting with `n`:
+ * Search for all names starting with `n`:
     ```R
     grep("^n", names_list, perl = TRUE)
     ```
-6. Search for names `Anna` or `Jana`:
+ * Search for names `Anna` or `Jana`:
     ```R
     grep("Anna|Jana", names_list, perl = TRUE)
     ```
-7. Search for names starting with `z` and ending with `a`:
+ * Search for names starting with `z` and ending with `a`:
     ```R
     grep("^z.*a$", names_list, perl=TRUE)
     ```

 ### Task 5
 * Load an amplicon sequencing run from 454 Junior machine `fishes.fna.gz`.
-* Get a sequence of a sample (avoid if conditions), that is tagged by forward and reverse MID `ACGAGTGCGT`.
+* Get a sequence of a sample (avoid conditional statements), that is tagged by forward and reverse MID `ACGAGTGCGT`.
 * How many sequences are there in the sample?

 ### Task 6
 Create a function `demultiplexer()` for demultiplexing of sequencing data.

-Function has four inputs:
+Input:
-* path to fasta file,
+* path to fasta file
-* a list of forward MIDs,
+* a list of forward MIDs
-* a list of reverse MIDs,
+* a list of reverse MIDs
-* a list of samples labels.
+* a list of samples labels

-The outputs of the function are:
+Output:
-* fasta files that are named after the samples and contain sequences of the sample without MIDs (perform MID trimming),
+* fasta files that are named after the samples and contain sequences of the sample without MIDs (perform MID trimming)
-* table named `report.txt` containing samples‘ names and  the number of sequences each sample has.
+* table named `report.txt` containing samples‘ names and  the number of sequences each sample has

 Check the functionality again on the `fishes.fna.gz` file, the list of samples and MIDs can be found in the corresponding table `fishes_MIDs.csv`.